selwr/sequel/README.md

 Under normal circumstances, PDF files should be placed in the subject folders.
 However, theme folders can be 'subject-like', containing no subfolders, and instead containing PDF files.
 This is fine, and will be properly analysed even if all 'theme' folders are subject-like.
 However, if a theme is subject-like, it shouldn't contain any subfolders.

 If all 'themes' are subject-like, then no themes table will be written in the report.
-In this case, the 'theme' folders are termed 'subjects' and will be referred to as such in the report.
+In this case, the 'theme' folders are referred to as 'subjects' in the report.

-Ideally, all theme and subject folders should be unde 50 characters in length.
+Ideally, all theme and subject folder names should be under 50 characters in length.

-NB: Subject-like themes will appear in the themes table to match their level of directory hierarchy, but will *not* appear in the subjects table as, in effect, they are **themes** and not **subjects**.
-Furthermore, the total subjects count will *not* include any subject-like themes.
+NB: If not all themes are subject-like, any subject-like themes _will_ appear in the themes table to match their level of directory hierarchy, but _will not_ appear in the subjects table as, in effect, they are **themes** and not **subjects**.
+Furthermore, the total subjects count will _not_ include subject-like themes.
 However, given that they have no subdirectories, subject-like themes can (and should!) have glossary entries.

 ### Fonts
 Due to the formatting of the report's tables, a monospaced Unicode TrueType or OpenType font must be used.
-This should allow for as large a range of glyphs possible, especially box-drawing characters.
-The recommended font is DejaVu Sans Mono, which can be downloaded at https://dejavu-fonts.github.io.
+This should allow for as large a range of glyphs possible, especially box-drawing characters as well as any other letter-like characters, such as letters with accents or Greek characters.
+To that end, the recommended font is DejaVu Sans Mono, which can be downloaded at https://dejavu-fonts.github.io.
 Once downloaded, provided that the font file is renamed from 'DejaVuSansMono.ttf' to 'archysis_font.ttf' and is _somewhere_ on the hard drive, it will be found.

 Other fonts can be used, provided that they conform to the above requirements, that their filename is 'archysis_font' with a '.ttf' or '.otf' extension and that the file is _somewhere_ on the hard drive.
 Note that .otf files with Postscript Outlines are not supported.